NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 **Recommendation: in-scope for V2.**

 ## Should the standard allow encrypted containers?
+Encryption while useful will make it more difficult to implement OCFL software capable of handling that.
-If you need to store sensitive data/files in the container, you should either encrypt files before packaging them or only allows access to the container to authorized users.
+If you need to store sensitive data/files in the container, you should encrypt the files before packaging them.
+Alternatively only allows access to the container/OCFL repository to authorized users.
+In other words, encryption is not necessary for the container itself, there are other ways of handling that.

 **Recommendation: out of scope for V2.**